-Hotel Chocolat started in 2006 with the discovery of a neglected cocoa plantation on St Lucia, called the Rabot Estate.
+Hotel Chocolat started in 2006 with the discovery of a neglected cocoa farm on St Lucia, called the Rabot Estate.

 The Rabot Estate transformation

 The origin of the name Rabot is unknown, but it was established in 1745, where it was used as a sugar farm by the British and the French.
 The rich fertile volcanic soil, tropical climate and perfect altitude mean that with a little love, cacao trees grow happily, producing the cacao pods used to make some of our chocolate.

 “Thanks to Hotel Chocolat, the cocoa trees are singing again.”

 In 2011, we opened the Rabot Hotel where we hoped to help support the local economy by supplying skilled employment.
 Nestled in the rainforest 1000ft above sea level, the hotel and restaurant offer an escape from the hustle and bustle of daily life with our Cocoa Juvenate Spa and infinity pool.